sergioomarsanchez/sergioomarsanchez/README.md

 You can find pinned here both my PI and PF of Henry.
 The PF is divided in Back and Frontend Please, if you have any question or inquery, contact me...

-- 🔭 I’m currently working on my: Learning Docker
+- 🌱 I’m currently learning: Docker

 - Protfolio, DONE!: Check it out <a href="https://heartfelt-dusk-686f25.netlify.app/">Here</a>

-- 📫 How to reach me: sanchez.omar.sergio@gmail.com or <a href="https://www.linkedin.com/in/sergio-omar-sanchez-6ba362104">In LinkedIn</a>
+- 📫 How to reach me: sanchez.omar.sergio@gmail.com or in <a href="https://www.linkedin.com/in/sergio-omar-sanchez-6ba362104">LinkedIn</a>

 - 💬 Ask me about Javascript, CSS, HTML, Reacjs, Redux, Nodejs, MongoDB, PostgreSQL, Express, Git, Github, Api's, Selling and Purchasing.